Centaurioun/science-parse/README.md

 # Science Parse

+## Fork version differences

+This fork adds the Dockerfile back to the project which [version 2.0.3 had](https://github.com/allenai/science-parse/tree/v2.0.3).
+In comparison to that docker file this project also includes a build docker file which compiles the code and exports it to the docker file that is used as the science parse server.

+1. [./build.Dockerfile](./build.Dockerfile) -- Docker file that compiles the code and creates the `jar` that is used in the server. [./build.Dockerfile.dockerignore](build.Dockerfile.dockerignore) is the docker ignore file for this Docker file.
+2. [Dockerfile](./Dockerfile) -- Docker file that will run the Science Parse server, this Dockerfile takes the `jar` that is compiled from the [./build.Dockerfile](./build.Dockerfile) build process. [./.dockerignore](./.dockerignore) docker ignore file for this Dockerfile.
+3. [makeDocker.sh](./makeDocker.sh) -- shell script that builds the two docker files.
+To run this `./makeDocker.sh` it sets the following build arguments for the two docker files:
+  1. `OPENJDK_TAG=8u282` -- uses Open JDK version 8u282
+  2. `JAVA_MEMORY=8` -- when running the Science Parse server it will use 8GB of memory through the `java -Xmx` flag.

+To run the Dockerfile on 127.0.0.1:8080: `docker run -p 127.0.0.1:8080:8080 --rm ucrel-science-parse:3.0.1`.

+## Original Introduction

 Science Parse parses scientific papers (in PDF form) and returns them in structured form.
 As of today, it supports these fields:
  * Title
  * Authors